google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-South African Leaf -(107) NAN HUI YE Skip to main content

 • At December 25, 2008Anonymous Anonymous said…

-hi Has, thanks for sharing such useful info. yeah, 'south african leaf' is convincingly effective as far as i know. we have some in our compound. it has helped my parents with their joint pains, balance bp and cholesterol, helped my diabetic aunt to cut down her insulin in take tremendously. i started consuming it also after reading from your blog, chew one raw leaf each day, and you are right, i developed rashes on my thighs. however, pain in the neck is gone and also i could see detox effects in may toilet habits. i have stopped 5 days as the rashes are pretty unbearable, but i think i'm going to chew a raw leaf again tomorrow.
+hi Has, thanks for sharing such useful info. yeah, 'South African Leaf' is convincingly effective as far as I know. we have some in our compound. it has helped my parents with their joint pains, balance BP and cholesterol, and helped my diabetic aunt cut down her insulin intake tremendously.
+I started consuming it also after reading from your blog, chew one raw leaf each day, and you are right, I developed rashes on my thighs. however, the pain in the neck is gone and also i see detox effects in my toilet habits.
+I have stopped 5 days as the rashes are pretty unbearable, but I think I'm going to chew a raw leaf again tomorrow.

-i read in China, people juice the leaves with green apple and also made sandwich with it. the chinese name's 南非叶
+i read in China, people juice the leaves with green apples and also make sandwiches with it.
+The Chinese name 南非叶

 Dear Anon,

-The rash, or for my case impetigo like spots is pretty worrying.
-It became troubling after a month conusuming the leaves.
-It is good to write about it in blog, thus I could reflect on the time frame for the side effect to because real nuisance.
+The rash, or in my case impetigo-like spots is pretty worrying.
+It became troubling after a month of consuming the leaves.
+It is good to write about it in a blog, thus I could reflect on the time frame for the side effects to because real nuisance.

-Another thing, either south african leaves or the peria katak, had effectively wiped out all the friendly bacteria in my system, resulting in itchy vigina and perianal region, the consequent of overgrowth in candida.
+Another thing, either South African leaves or the peria katak, had effectively wiped out all the friendly bacteria in my system, resulting in itchy vigina and perianal region, the consequence of overgrowth in candida.
 Candida is not good for cancer patients.

-Thus effective from mid Dec, I stop both peria katak and south african leaves.
+Thus effective from mid-December, I stop both Peria Katak and South African leaves.

-Thank you for sharing the info on south african plant.
+Thank you for sharing the info on the South African plant.
 Do you know its scientific name?

 • At January 01, 2009Blogger ~PakKaramu~ said…